aburrell/apexpy/docs/usage.rst

 .. highlight:: none

 The Python package also installs a command called ``apexpy`` which allows using the :meth:`Apex.convert` method from the command line.
 The command-line interface allows you to make use of the Python library even if you don't know or use Python.
-See :doc:`Reference → Command-line interface <reference/cli>` for a list of arguments to the commands.
+See the reference for :doc:`Command-line interface <reference/cli>` for a list of arguments to the commands.
 Below are some simple usage examples.

 Produce a file called e.g. ``input.txt`` with the input latitudes, longitudes and altitudes on each row separated by whitespace::